Fear Reactive Dogs

-I’m all for comforting and doing what’s necessary and beneficial for the dog.
-That being said it comes down to how we attempt to comfort a dog.
+Our behavior can have a big impact dogs and I’m all for comforting and doing what’s necessary and beneficial for the dog.
+You can’t reinforce fear, but you can validate fear.
+It comes down to how we attempt to comfort a dog.
 If done incorrectly we can actually validate anxious, nervous, and fearful behavior.
 This short 6-minute video of Suzanne Clothier gives a brilliant understanding of the subject.

 Spay & Neuter “fixing dogs”

 Often it will be recommended that reactive/aggressive dogs be “fixed” (spay or neuter).
 Understand that physically healthy dogs are not broken and “fixing” a dog may contribute to the problems we were trying to resolve or prevent.

 I often tell clients that if this was my dog I would wait until we have built a solid foundation of trust with people.
 Imagine it from the dog’s perspective.
 You lack confidence, you don’t trust people, and you are taken to a place with strangers, people you don’t trust, or infrequent acquaintances and you wake up, in a strange place, scared, injured, and in pain.
 This experience has a way of confirming what you believed all along and can lead to more serious problems.
 (Ideally I would only neuter after the growth plates have closed, or better yet only sterilize and not spay or neuter.)